Pre Workout vs Coffee for Gym: Which One Wins?

 So Which One Should You Actually Choose?

-Drink one medium cup of coffee, around 100 to 150mg of caffeine, about 30 to 45 minutes before you train.
-That is enough to sharpen your focus and get you moving without hammering your appetite into the ground.
 The moment you finish training, eat.
 Do not wait until you are hungry.
 Eat immediately, because that post-workout window is where your growth actually happens.
 Make that meal as calorie-dense as you can without adding more volume than you can stomach.
-Something like Bulk Fuel on whatever you are already eating is exactly the kind of addition that makes the math work without making the meal feel like a chore.
+Adding something like Bulk Fuel to whatever you are already eating is exactly the kind of move that makes the math work without making the meal feel like a chore.

 That is the answer.
 Coffee before.
 Real food after.
 Make the food count.